lilianngweta/personal-website/index.md

 <!-- Outside of work and school, I like to hike, dance and listen to music.
 I also like to travel and to interact with people from different cultures!  -->

 <!-- <b>Email:</b> lilianngweta@gmail.com  -->
+I currently work on improving efficiency and reliability in AI agents.

 <br>
 ## Updates!